 |Philip Astley's open air amphitheatre|

-2018 is the 250th anniversary of the very first circus.
-It was founded by Philip Astley, the trick horse-rider regarded as the father of the circus.
-Here, for Circus250 are 15 facts about the man who first brought together equestrian displays, acrobats, strongmen and clowns in the circus ring.
+Saturday 20 April 2019 is the 10th World Circus Day.
+The circus was in 1768 founded by Philip Astley, the trick horse-rider regarded as the father of the circus.
+Here, for World Circus Day are 15 facts about the man who first brought together equestrian displays, acrobats, strongmen and clowns in the circus ring.

 1 Philip Astley was a cabinetmaker’s son from Newcastle-under-Lyme.

 3 He was a sergeant major in the Fifthteenth Light Dragoons.